Aboriginal Training and Liaison (ATAL) program

 Supervisor Utilities Quentin Stevens and Fitter Utilities Kevin Guiness work at Cape Lambert.

 A Day in the Life of ….
-Kaltern Guinness
+Kalten Guinness

 Discover what a day in the life of an ATAL graduate looks like.